Table of Contents

 If you do not have a PDF viewer, you can also open it up in a web browser by right-clicking the PDF, selecting Open With, and selecting a web browser.

 If you do not have one listed there, you can add one by selecting Choose Default Program.
 You can browse for a program or select one listed under other programs.
 (If you are having to browse for the program, find the correct Program folder for it and locate the *.exe for the program.)

 Once you have the plan open, open the "Print Function".
 From the drop-down, select the PDF writer you wish to use.

-Next you will want to change the settings.
+Next, you will want to change the settings.
 Depending on what you are trying to do, this will vary from selecting individual pages to print, to selecting a different size page.
 When trying to downsize a page, instead of adjusting the DPI, which can drastically reduce quality, change the page size instead: Arch C to Ledger size is recommended.
 You can find this setting under "Properties > Layout > Advanced".
-You can check your page’s current size by selecting the check-box that reads Choose Paper Source by PDF Page Size, and then choose an appropriate smaller page size (**please note that this will affect auto-scale, and you will need to use the manual scale function to get an accurate scale).
+You can check your page’s current size by selecting the checkbox that reads Choose Paper Source by PDF Page Size, and then choose an appropriate smaller page size (Caution: This will affect auto-scale, and you will need to use the manual scale function to get an accurate scale).